%20(2).avif)

 Running and maintaining a physical data center requires significant time and effort, with limited resources compared to the extensive options offered by various Cloud providers.
 In certain situations, managing physical infrastructure cannot be avoided due to security or budget constraints.
 Nonetheless, the diverse array of top-notch services provided by cloud providers, along with their seamless integrations and user-friendly interfaces, make them an excellent option for developing software applications.

-OCI is commonly used for Oracle Database migrations, Oracle ERP and business application hosting, and hybrid architectures that require private connectivity and strict network segmentation.
-Trade-offs can include a smaller third-party marketplace than some hyperscalers and a learning curve around OCI-specific constructs such as compartments and availability domains.
+OCI is commonly used for Oracle Database migrations, hosting Oracle ERP and line-of-business applications, and hybrid architectures that require private connectivity and strict network segmentation.
+Trade-offs can include a smaller third-party ecosystem than some hyperscalers and a learning curve around OCI-specific constructs such as compartments and availability domains.

-Common alternatives include AWS, Microsoft Azure, and Google Cloud, with OCI typically favored when Oracle workload fit, network performance, or Oracle commercial terms are the primary decision factors.
+Common alternatives include AWS, Microsoft Azure, and Google Cloud, with OCI typically favored when Oracle commercial terms, database performance characteristics, or network control requirements drive the decision.

 Our experience with Oracle Cloud helped us build repeatable patterns, automation, and governance guardrails that we now use to design, migrate, and operate OCI environments for clients with Oracle workloads and enterprise reliability requirements.